miuAvlad/Internal-Backoffice-Pharmaceutics/README.md

 - Add medicine products to MDF database;
 - Search medicine products via Name, Manufacture or Price;
-- Split information by warehouses (similar to a WMS)
+- Split information by warehouses (similar to a WMS).
--

 # Pharmaceutics Backoffice